APIElement

 If no response_dict is defined or not all ports are ready, but a trigger_map is provided:

-• When an input port listed in trigger_map receives a payload, and all its required_ports have payloads:
+- When an input port listed in

-• Uses the returned dict as the API response
+(callback_fn, required_ports) - Uses the returned dict as the API response

 Trigger Semantics: - Similar to ContextBuilder, the trigger fires only when all required_ports have data. - Because input ports persist their payloads, triggers will still fire if dependencies were received earlier. - Unlike ContextBuilder, APIElement does not queue multiple trigger runs internally; each satisfying event invokes the trigger immediately (subject to HTTP-level serialization).